 In Greenplum Database, the

-pg_hba.conf file of the coordinator instance controls client access and authentication to your Greenplum system.
+pg_hba.conf file of the master instance controls client access and authentication to your Greenplum system.
 The segments also have

-pg_hba.conf files, but these are already correctly configured to only allow client connections from the coordinator host.
+pg_hba.conf files, but these are already correctly configured to only allow client connections from the master host.
 The segments never accept outside client connections, so there is no need to alter the

 pg_hba.conf file on segments.